Gochad/AutoGuard/README.md

 ```

 ### TODO
-1. process somehow video from game and get data from it (eventually C# script to get sensors data)
-2. add db (probably mongodb)
+1. add db (probably mongodb)
-3. be prepared to integrate with other autonomous riding envs (other than seamless autonomous driving mod)
+2. be prepared to integrate with other autonomous riding envs (other than seamless autonomous driving mod)

-#### shortterm
+### shortterm
-- save data from testcases to separate files
+add clear metrics if ride was good or not

 ### More informations
 [more docs](https://docs.google.com/document/d/1IKcRw_cjcgbgFVxM3nnlapJooMkW_Ll9Ibul6B54esw)